What is a galactosemia test?

 Is there anything else I need to know about a galactosemia test?

 There is no cure for galactosemia.
 Infants diagnosed with the disorder can be fed soy formula or certain other lactose-free formulas.
 Children with classic galactosemia (GALT) must keep a special diet that avoids all milk and products that contain milk.
+They may need to take a calcium supplement to get enough calcium.
 Children with GALK and GALE deficiencies may be able to include a limited amount of dairy in their diets.

-If your child has one of these deficiencies, talk to your child's provider about how to plan a safe and healthy diet, both in infancy and as your child grows up.
+If your child has one of these deficiencies, talk to your child's provider about planning a safe and healthy diet in infancy and as your child grows up.
 Children with these deficiencies will probably need to stay on special diets for the rest of their lives.

 References